*daily rates in Dalaman based on a 1 day rental (24hr period) and for guidance purposes only.

 Dalaman is a town in the province of Mugla in Turkey and is situated between the resorts of Marmaris

-and Fethiye.
+.
 It is an area of natural beauty with many archaeological finds.
 Probably the main attraction is the Gocek Bays that are popular with yacht owners and for day cruises exploring the Turquoise Coast.

 How do I get to Dalaman?